sckuzzle/rp-thoughts/value-accruing-token.md

 ## Value-Accruing with Current RPL Tokenomics

 The easiest method of creating a value-accruing token is to apply the rETH methodology to node operators.
 When a node operator creates a minipool, they are given an Operator ETH token (oETH) which is not transferable and can be redeemed at a future date.  **All** rewards from the operation of this minipool are sent to a sETH pool (Socialized ETH).
-Upon exiting the minipool all ETH is also sent to the pool, any penalties (if applicable) are assessed, and the oETH token is automatically burned, yielding ETH which is sent to the operator.
+Upon exiting the minipool the NOs portion of the ETH is also sent to the pool, any penalties (if applicable) are assessed, and the oETH token is automatically burned, yielding ETH which is sent to the operator.

 Just as with rETH, the amount of oETH initially received and the amount of ETH yielded upon burning varies with time as the exchange rate changes.
 The only taxable event occurs when the minipool is exited.